About the Bytecode Alliance

 The Bytecode Alliance is a nonprofit organization working to provide state-of-the-art foundations for the development of runtime environments and language toolchains where security, efficiency, and modularity can all coexist across a wide range of devices and architectures.
 We enable innovation in compilers, runtimes, and tooling, focusing on fine-grained sandboxing, capabilities-based security, modularity, and standards such as WebAssembly and WASI.

-Why is this an important focus right now?
+• Why is this an important area for innovation and collaboration?

 Developers are running untrusted code in many new places, from the cloud to IoT devices.
 But this opens up many security concerns, and also portability challenges when you try to run the same code across these different systems.
-We don’t yet have a solid foundation to build upon.
+We don’t yet have a solid, secure foundation to build upon.

-With WebAssembly and emerging related standards such as WASI, WebAssembly Interface Types, and Module Linking, this solid foundation is taking shape.
-By building this foundation, we can address some persistent fundamental issues of today’s software development practices.
+With WebAssembly and emerging related standards such as WASI, WebAssembly Interface Types, and Module Linking, this solid foundation is taking shape and beginning to transform computing through growing production deployment.
+By building and evolving this foundation we can address some persistent fundamental issues of today’s software development practices.

 The Bytecode Alliance is focused on creating a shared implementation of standards produced by the WebAssembly CG and other standardization bodies.